MaryBennah/Phase_1_project_MBK/README.md

 Limit fleet acquisition for personal or recreational use, which carries elevated risk.
 Instead, prioritize aircraft that will operate under regulated commercial or business environments with standardized procedures and oversight.

 ## Adopt Risk-Informed Procurement Criteria
-Incorporate safety metrics—such as historical injury severity, mechanical reliability, and flight phase risk profiles—into the aircraft selection process.
+Incorporate safety metrics, such as historical injury severity, mechanical reliability, and flight phase risk profiles, into the aircraft selection process.
 These indicators will support a robust and evidence-based procurement strategy.